 Apple Health for Workers with Disabilities

-Purpose: This section describes the Healthcare for Workers with Disabilities (HWD) program.
+Purpose: This section describes the Apple Health for Workers with Disabilities (HWD) program.
 HWD recognizes the employment potential of people with disabilities.
 The enactment of the federal Ticket to Work and Work Incentives Improvement Act or the Ticket group of 1999 and the Balanced Budget Act (BBA) of 1997 enable many people with disabilities to work and keep their health care.

 As a categorically needy (CN) Medicaid program, HWD provides access to Medicaid Personal Care services (MPC), Community First Choice (CFC), Medicaid Alternative Care (MAC) and Home and Community Based (HCB) waiver programs administered by the Developmental Disabilities Administration (DDA) and Home and Communities Services (HCS).
 To be approved for services, an individual must meet functional requirements as determined by DDA and HCS.

 For more information see the Apple Health for workers with disabilities (HWD) fact sheet.

 - It is critical to compare the options and determine which program costs less when an individual meets the requirements for more than one program.

 - Since HWD requires a monthly premium payment, the program of choice for someone eligible for both HWD and another CN program is the one that costs less.
 Compare HWD to the following programs to determine the most advantageous to the individual: